lukasz-staniszewski/focus-convolutional-neural-network/README.md

 <h2 align="center"> V. Additional information </h2>

-+ Trainings are performed on Tesla T4 using Google Colab and on RTX 2060M locally.
++ Trainings are performed using Tesla T4 (Google Colab) and Nvidia RTX 2060M (locally) GPUs.
 + In local development, Python 3.9.5 was used with venv, all necessary modules are in requirements.txt.
 + All experiments are reproducible thanks to random seeds.
 <!-- + Folder structure: